wpiao/reading-notes/class-06.md

 - Accessing an object
   1. Dot notation - e.g. `hotel.name`
   2. Square brackets - e.g. `hotel['name']`
-  3. These two methods are interchangable in most of times, but in sometimes we can only use square bracket to access an object.
+  3. These two methods are interchangeable in most cases, but sometimes we can only use the square-bracket to access an object.

 ## The Document Object Model - DOM

 - The DOM Specifies how browsers should create a model of an HTML page and how JavaScript can access and update the contents of a web page while it is in the browser window.
-- DOM tree - model of a web page - stores in the memory - made of object
+- DOM tree - a model of a web page - stores in the memory - made of objects
 - document node - represents the entire page
 - Common used DOM queries:
   1. `getElementById(<id value>)` - return one element
-  2. `getElementsByClassName(<class name>)` - return Nodelists - similar to array
+  2. `getElementsByClassName(<class name>)` - return Nodelists - similar to arrays
   3. `getElementsByTagName(<tag name>)` - return all elements that have the specified tag name
   4. `querySelector()` - return the first matching element
   5. `querySelectorAll()` - return all matching elements